Clubs & Activities

 ROBOTICS All students are invited to Robotics - no experience necessary!
 Come and see what it’s all about.
 The Team will meet in the HMS Cafeteria with Mrs. Allen weekly on Thursdays from 2:00-4:00 p.m.
 The Team will compete in the VEX IQ Next Level Challenge.
 This consists of several components: the Teamwork Challenge - two teams work together to achieve the highest score; the Robot Skills Challenge - one robot takes the field to score as many points as possible under driver control; and the Programming Skills Challenge - one robot scores autonomously without driver inputs.
 Competition dates are on 12/8/18 and 1/20/19 but additional scrimmages may be scheduled as well.
 Updates about what we do, photos, videos, a link to the newsletter, and other exciting news and announcements are posted on the Robotics Team website, originally created by student Grace Young and can be accessed is here.
 You can also email MSRobotics@hopkinton.k12.ma.us with any other questions.

-RUNNING CLUB will meet on Wednesdays from 2:00-3:00 p.m. outside Brown Gym.
+RUNNING CLUB will meet on Mondays from 2:00-3:00 p.m. outside Brown Gym.
 The club will meet for the first time this year in November and will continue to run until the end of May.
 Dress warmly!
 If the weather drops below 25 degrees or the conditions are dangerous, we will announce a cancellation during the day.
-Mrs. McKenzie is the advisor.
+For questions or to join the Google Classroom, email Mrs. McKenzie at firstname.lastname@example.org.

 SCIENCE FAIR CLUB meets weekly on Tuesdays with Mrs. M. Kirshenbaum in room 247.
 Students work independently or on a team for months to complete their science projects researching and creating fantastic experiments.
 They do so on their own time outside of school, culminating in the Regional Science Fair at Worcester Polytechnic Institute in Worcester, Massachusetts in the spring.
 Winners will then submit their projects to the state competition held in Worcester in the month of June.